 onto the Penland campus must be in its proprietary (original) packaging.

-In order to reduce waste, paper towels are NOT provided by the Studio, so please plan to bring 3-4 cotton towels for your personal use.
+In order to reduce waste, paper towels are NOT provided by the studio, so please plan to bring 3-4 cotton towels for your personal use.
 If you feel the need to use paper towels, please bring enough rolls for the duration of your session.
-Paper towels are available for purchase in the School Store also.
+Paper towels are available for purchase in the school store as well.

 Smoking is not permitted in or near the building; cigarette breaks involve a flight of stairs and a trip outside to the designated smoking area – an uncovered picnic table.